Signs You May Have a Centipede Infestation

 Are Centipedes and Millipedes A Risk To Humans?

 Even though millipedes are not poisonous, many types of them produce defensive sprays containing hydrochloric acid, which can burn your skin and your eyes.
 If you handle a millipede for any reason, you will likely incite them to spray you and you will notice a distinct odor on your hands.
 You should thoroughly wash your hands with soap and water.
 If this doesn't remove the odor, rubbing alcohol will.

-Centipedes will occasionally sting humans if they are being handled, but their poison is no worse than a bee sting.
+Centipedes will occasionally sting humans if they are handled, but their poison is no worse than a bee sting.
 However, this can cause a serious reaction for those affected by bee stings and other insect venoms.
-If you are not so affected, the best treatment for a centipede sting is to wash it thoroughly and ice it down.
-Obviously, children are the most likely victims of centipede stings, since few adults would even think of picking up a centipede.
+If you are not as affected, the best treatment for a centipede sting is to wash it thoroughly and ice it.
+Children are the most likely victims of centipede stings, since few adults would even think of picking up a centipede.